redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 	curl -Lk echo.example.com

-Assuming this worked the next steps are to create a private integration with API Gateway.
+Assuming this worked the next steps are to create a private HTTP API integration for AWS API Gateway to ROSA.

 Create a VPC Link in API Gateway for HTTP APIs.
 Associate the VPC hosting ROSA along with all subnets but none of the security groups.